evanharmon1/harmon-ops/README.md

 # harmon-ops

-Various scripts, dotfiles, and automation for my developer environment and homelab infrastructure.
+Various scripts, dotfiles, and automation for bootstrapping and maintaining my developer environment across macOS, Windows, and Linux machines.

 E.g., it helps me bootstrap new computers with a developer environment customized to my liking with shell scripts, dotfiles, package managers, OS settings, IDE preferences, extensions, git customizations, shell aliases, cli packages, programming languages, Dockerfiles, etc. so that my machine is fully setup in a day instead of continually encountering all the numerous customizations that I have gotten used to and then have to gradually fix over weeks.

+> Homelab infrastructure (Terraform, Ansible, Docker Compose services) lives in the companion repo: **[harmon-infra](https://github.com/evanharmon1/harmon-infra)**

 [![Validate](https://github.com/evanharmon1/harmon-ops/actions/workflows/validate.yml/badge.svg)](https://github.com/evanharmon1/harmon-ops/actions/workflows/validate.yml)